Jagged Alliance: Back in Action: Crossfire

 A standalone expansion pack, Jagged Alliance: Crossfire, was announced on June 13, 2012.
 It features a new campaign set in a fictional country of Khanpaa.
 It also added an optional line of sight mode, fog of war system, and ten new mercenaries.
 The game was released on August 24, 2012 in German-speaking countries.

 Reception

-Jagged Alliance: Back in Action and Jagged Alliance: Crossfire both received "mixed or average" reviews according to review aggregator Metacritic.
+Jagged Alliance: Back in Action and Jagged Alliance: Crossfire both received "mixed or average" reviews according to review aggregator website Metacritic.

 Back in Action

 Josh Tolentino of Destructoid summarized: "Jagged Alliance: Back in Action may ultimately be inferior to its legendary predecessor, but it has just enough of that spark in it to be a compelling, substantial impostor."

 Rosario Salatiello of Multiplayer.it said: "Back in Action is a nice game, but some flaws in the artificial intelligence make it less engaging than it may have been.
 The Plan & Go system is a good try however, and we hope to see more of this in the future, but Jagged Alliance 2 is still on top."

 Pelit said: "[Back in Action] fails to capture the magic of its predecessor.
 Turn-based combat is gone and the mercenaries have lost their edge.
 The visuals are up to date and roaming Arulco is still a treat, but getting rid of fog of war is a huge mistake.
 Back in Action is not a bad game, but pales in comparison to its father."

 Dan Stapleton of GameSpy summarized: "Even hardcore strategy players are going to have a hell of a time liberating Arulco without it turning into a frustrating quagmire."

 Adam Smith of Rock Paper Shotgun said: "[...] it's a shame that the ideas that are JA:BIA's own aren’t executed more effectively, because at the moment a lot of them are still twitching, leaking and making a bit of a mess of things."